fury-gl/fury/docs/source/posts/2022/2022-07-13-week-6-praneeth.rst

     :align: center
     :width: 300

-I improved the `polyline` feature by adding a separate class to manage the creation and manipulation of the lines but still, I was facing the same issue with the dragging event, which initialized a new object every time a new line was created.
+I improved the `polyline` feature by adding a separate class to manage the creation and manipulation of the lines but still; I was facing the same issue with the dragging event, which initialized a new object every time a new line was created.

 Did you get stuck anywhere?
 ---------------------------
 Rotation from the center wasn't working because the shape wasn't pivoted at the lower left corner due to which it was hard to calculate the center using it.
-To handle this I created an interface between the actual pivot point and the center of the bounding box which made it easy to calculate and set the positions.
+To handle this, I created an interface between the actual pivot point and the center of the bounding box, which made it easy to calculate and set the positions.

 Also, I wasn't able to find a way by which I could manually call the dragging event without a preceding click event which was required for the `polyline`` feature.